Articles

-A packing slip is the simplest document in your business.
+A packing slip is the simplest document in a wholesale bakery.
 It's a list: customer name, what they ordered, how many of each.
 That's it.

 And yet this is where deliveries go wrong.
 The wrong number of sourdoughs in the wrong crate.
 A missing item that was on the order but not on the slip.
 Two customers' orders mixed up because someone misread a handwritten note at 5am in poor light.